 - The process and product of their information search

 Studies conducted over the past two decades, both in Colorado and nationwide, show that students in schools with endorsed librarians score better on standardized achievement tests in reading, compared with students in schools without endorsed librarians.
 The increased test scores exist regardless of student poverty level and overall staffing losses.

 The Media Specialist promotes reading for learning, personal growth, and enjoyment.
 Ms. Reynolds is aware of major trends in young adult literature and selects reading materials in multiple formats to support reading for information, reading for pleasure and reading for lifelong learning.
 Ms. Reynolds collaborates with classroom teachers to reinforce a wide variety of strategies to promote leisure reading and model personal enjoyment of reading in order to promote habits of creative expression and lifelong reading.

 What is Makerspace:

 A Makerspace allows students to explore Science, Technology, Engineering, Art, and Math, commonly called STEAM, through activities that promote trial and error.
 Students are not taught a lesson but given tools that allow them to expand their knowledge by exploring and finding information.
-The Media Specialist works with staff to select items for exploration, such as electronic circuits, 3D printing, and puzzles.
+The Media Specialist works with staff to select items for exploration.

 The students work independently, as well as, collaboratively with their peers.
 Some of this is accidental learning but it is learning and expanding their confidence and curiosity.